Trust or trustees as shareholders

 No. In fact you are not allowed to do this, unless the company is registered in Scotland.

-You can, however, add details of the trust in Kudocs – in other words, that the shares are being held on behalf of beneficiaries.
-This information is ‘Kudocs only’ – it will not appear in any company registers or in any Companies House filings, but is available for internal use or reference in Kudocs.
-You can do this by adding the beneficiary’s details either:
+You can, however, add details of the trust to a Kudocs stakeholder record to explain that shares are being held on behalf of beneficiaries.
+This could either be named individuals or a trust.
+This information is ‘Kudocs only’ – it will not appear in any company registers or Companies House filings, but is available for internal reference in Kudocs.
+Note that this is a different process to adding details of joint (legal) shareholders.

 How do I record the details of shares being held on behalf of someone else (e.g. in a trust) in Kudocs?

-As an example – if the ‘Lewis Trust’ owns shares, you may not name the Lewis Trust as a shareholder in the register of members or in your reporting to Companies House.
-Instead, you should list the trustees of the Lewis Trust as the legal (joint) owners of the shares.
-Their details will appear in the register of members and at Companies House as (say) ‘James Lewis, Mary Lewis and Margaret Macdonald (joint)’.
+As an example – if the ‘Smith Trust’ owns shares, you may not name the Smith Trust as a shareholder in the register of members or in your reporting to Companies House.
+Instead, you should list the trustees of the Smith Trust as the legal (joint) owners of the shares.
+Their details will appear in the register of members and at Companies House as (say) ‘Martin Smith and Oliver Williams and Jon Jones’.

-You would then use Kudocs to record – as internal, Kudocs-only information – the fact that these shares are held as trustees for the Lewis Trust.
+You would then use Kudocs to record – as ‘Kudocs-only’ information – that these shares are held as trustees for the Smith Trust.
 You can also add any further details of the (known) beneficiaries or important notes about the trust that you want other Kudocs users to know.
-If the same trustees hold shares for multiple trusts or beneficiaries (e.g. the Lewis Discretionary Trust No. 1 and the Lewis Discretionary Trust No. 2), you can specify how many shares or what % of the total shareholding is allocated to each beneficial owner.
+If the same trustees hold shares for multiple trusts or beneficiaries (e.g. the Smith Discretionary Settlement No. 1 and the Smith Discretionary Settlement No. 2), you can specify how many shares or what % of the total shareholding is allocated to each beneficial owner or trust.

 If I want to export the registers for review, how can I include the details of shares being held in a trust?

-Can I incorporate a new company with a trustee as a shareholder?
+Can I use Kudocs to incorporate a new company with a trustee as a shareholder?

 Yes you can, subject to the points above.
 For example, you cannot show that the trustee is holding the subscriber share(s) on trust, unless it is a Scottish company.